fireblade95402/Azure-Terraform/README.md

 |custom_https_provisioning_enabled  | Required |  Should the HTTPS protocol be enabled for a custom domain associated with the Front Door? |
 |custom_https_configuration  | Optional |  A custom_https_configuration block as defined below. |
 |web_application_firewall_policy_link_id  | Optional |  Defines the Web Application Firewall policy ID for each host. |
+> NOTE: This block is required when custom_https_provisioning_enabled is set to true.

 #### Backend Pool Health Probe
 | Name | Type | Description |